 They said, “It is well.
 See, Rachel, his daughter, is coming with the sheep.”

-9 While he was still speaking with them, Rachel came with her father’s sheep, for she kept them.
-10 When Jacob saw Rachel the daughter of Laban, his mother’s brother, and the sheep of Laban, his mother’s brother, Jacob went near, and rolled the stone from the well’s opening, and watered the flock of Laban his mother’s brother.
-11 Jacob kissed Rachel, and raised his voice, and wept.
-12 Jacob told Rachel that he was her father’s relative, and that he was Rebekah’s son.
-She ran and told her father.
+9 While Jacob was still speaking with them, Rachel came with her father’s sheep, for she kept them.
+10 When Jacob saw Rachel, the daughter of Laban, his mother’s brother, and the sheep of Laban, he went near and rolled the stone from the well’s opening and watered the flock of Laban his mother’s brother.
+11 He kissed Rachel and raised his voice and wept.
+12 He told Rachel that he was her father’s relative and that he was Rebekah’s son, and she ran and told her father.

 Jacob Marries Leah and Rachel